 - Will some people use genome editing for traits not important for health, such as athletic ability or height?
 Is that okay?

 - Should scientists ever be able to edit germline cells?
 Edits in the germline would be passed down through generations.

-Most people agree that scientists should not edit the genomes of germline cells at this time because the safety and accuracy of genome editing tools have not been established.
-Scientific communities across the world are approaching germline therapy research with caution because edits to a germline cell would be passed down through generations.
+Most people agree that scientists should not edit the genomes of germline cells at this time because the safety and Scientific communities across the world are approaching germline therapy research with caution because edits to a germline cell would be passed down through generations.
 Many countries and organizations have strict regulations to prevent germline editing for this reason.
 The NIH, for example, does not fund research to edit human embryos.